OWASP-BLT/BLT-Action/README.md

 - To assign yourself to an issue, comment `/assign` on the issue.
 - To unassign yourself to an issue, comment `/unassign` on the issue.
 - The action will automatically check for your current assignments and assign you to the issue if you are eligible.
+- To give assign the amount of bounty to an issue, comment `/bounty $X` on the issue
+- The action will automatically check for your current bounty amount and assign total amount to the issue.

 ## Contributing